pydata/pydata-cookbook/papers/scipy/scipy.rst

 The advantage of the linear programming method is its ability to easily handle additional constraints.
-Any constraint, either equality or inequality, that be written as a linear constraint can be added to the problem.
+Any constraint, either equality or inequality, that can be written as a linear constraint can be added to the problem.

-We will demonstrate how to implement a lowpass filter design using linear programming with the constraint that :math:`H(0) = 1`.
+We will demonstrate how to implement a lowpass filter design using linear programming with the constraint that the gain for a constant input is exactly 1.
+That is,
-This requirement is

 .. math::